muldon/CROKAGE-replication-package/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE) file for details

 [Java 1.8]: http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html